daffarrel/managementAPi/README.md

 ============================================================
 ### About:

-A sample Android application focused for Scopia Management over http xml.
-This application will demonstrate the basic communication between Scopia Management with two features.
-One will fetch list of registered users and the other is for list of gatekeepers.
+Android base sample application for Scopia Management server.
+This application will demonstrate the http/xml communication between Scopia Management.
+One button will fetch list of registered users and the other will list of gatekeepers.
 Please go through the API document provided by Avaya to understand how XMLs will be constructed.

 ============================================================